jenoosia/hack2019/README.md

-# hack2019
+# Konsulta : Low-cost omnichannel triage

 #HACK 2019 - Global Missions Hackathon (SG - https://indigitous.sg/)

-Konsulta is low-cost remote triage that works with the 4 most common communications channels in the Philippines.
+Konsulta is low-cost omnichannel triage that works with the 4 most common communications channels in the Philippines.

+**Note: More information can be found in the pitch document: /Konsulta-Pitch.pdf **

 ### Konsulta Triage